dfbr/powershell-easyLogging/README.md

 ## Example usage
 In your script you can...
-- `Import-module Log-Data.psm1` to import
+- `Import-module Log-Data.psm1` to import (because I'm naughty with verbs you may want to add `-DisableNameChecking`
 - To log something you can `Log-Data -entries "first log entry", "second log entry" -type "WARNING"`

 You can also us it with pipes both in and out, e.g.